-Temporary faculty members with a 3-year appointment shall have a periodic evaluation during the spring quarter of the $2^{nd}$ year of their appointment; such faculty members may be evaluated more frequently upon the request of the temporary faculty member or the President, or designee.
+Temporary faculty members with a 3-year appointment shall have a periodic evaluation in the third year of the appointment; such faculty members may be evaluated more frequently upon the request of the temporary faculty member or the President, or designee.

 - 4. First, Third, and Fifth Year Probationary Faculty - a.
 First, third, and fifth year probationary faculty complete FARs and submit these to the APO. - b.
 The APO assembles the WPAF. - c.
 The Department Evaluation Committees and Department Chairs jointly prepare summary statements of their evaluations and submit these to the APO. - 5.
+Tenured Faculty

-Tenured Faculty a.
-See Chapter 4, Section II.
+See Chapter 4, Section II